 A disc can rupture when under unusual strain, such as lifting a heavy object or twisting while lifting.

-> A sedentary lifestyle or poor muscle maintenance are also contributing factors.
+A sedentary lifestyle, poor posture, and poor muscle maintenance are also contributing factors.

-> Physical Therapy Treatment For Herniated Discs
+Physical Therapy Treatment For Herniated Discs

 In many cases, you might not even be aware that you have a herniated disc and they do not cause you any problems.

 However, there are methods you can use to alleviate your pain if you experience pain associated with it.

 In the most extreme cases, a severe untreated slipped disc can cause permanent nerve damage and surgery is recommended.